tsucres/SwiftyComments/README.md

 }
 ```

 By default, when a comment is expanded, the tableView will scroll to make the replies visible.
 You can turn this feature off throught the property `makeExpandedCellsVisible`.

+Additionnally, you can start with a fully-expanded tableView by setting the `fullyExpanded` property to `true`.

 ### Overall structure of the tableview